XOP/design-system-starter/apps/docs/README.md

 ---
 ```

-Here, `title` is the component's page heading, `page` is the organization attribute for component sub-navigation and `group` refers to the component's categorization.
+In this case `title` is the component's page heading, `page` is the organization attribute for component sub-navigation and `group` refers to the component's categorization.
 Both pages names and components categories are defined in the [globals](/apps/docs/src/shared/globals.ts) file.

 ### Adding Documentation